SDarkMagic/tolg-notes/docs/sessions/Session 58 - 1.13.25.md

 - [[Fish]] incapacitates [[Flint Thornclaw|Flint]]
 - [[Ave]] heals [[Advena]], then tries to shoot the incapacitated [[Flint Thornclaw|Flint]]
 - [[Flint Thornclaw|Flint]] gets up then attacks the wall of stone dealing 50 necrotic damage
-- [[Advena]] casts fireball on one of the [[yuan-ti]] on the walls, dealing 26 fire damage to him
+- [[Advena]] casts fireball on one of the [[Yuan-ti]] on the walls, dealing 26 fire damage to him
 - [[Olivia]] darts out from behind the wall and shoots [[Flint Thornclaw|Flint]] with an arrow of werewolf slaying dealing 24 damage
 - He then hits [[Fish]] with the feral instinct
-- As the [[yuan-ti]] see the situation worsening, they seal the place and it begins to fill with oil and fire
+- As the [[Yuan-ti]] see the situation worsening, they seal the place and it begins to fill with oil and fire
 - [[Olivia]] knocks [[Flint Thornclaw|Flint]] unconscious, saying "That's my girl" as he falls
 -